-- 66.69.
-Our review roles under DIRA are intended to support the setting of a base milk price by Fonterra that provides incentives for Fonterra to operate efficiently while also providing for contestability.
-As stated in paragraphs 38 and 39 above we consider both interlinked dimensions when carrying out our reviews. - 67.70.
-When reviewing the Manual, our role is not to determine how the base milk price should be calculated ourselves.
-Similarly, when reviewing Fonterra's calculation our role is not to determine the assumptions, inputs, and process of the calculation ourselves, but to review those used by Fonterra. - 68.71.
+role is not to determine the assumptions, inputs, and process of the calculation ourselves, but to review those used by Fonterra.

+- 68.74.
 To conclude on the extent to which the components of the calculation are consistent with the efficiency and contestability purposes of s 150A our review role may require us to consider what component values would meet those purposes.
 However, our role does not include developing an alternative approach to calculating the base milk price or suggesting alternative components of the calculation that we think would better promote the efficiency and contestability purposes under s 150A.
-Further, in making our report on the calculation, we are not required to calculate the costs of an independent processor and must not state what we consider the base milk price should be.35 - 69.72.
-As stated by the High Court in Open Country Dairy Ltd v Commerce Commission: 36
+Further, in making our report on the calculation, we are not required to calculate the costs of an independent processor and must not state what we consider the base milk price should be. - 69.75.
+As stated by the High Court in Open Country Dairy Ltd v Commerce Commission:42